Grocery-Management-System/Grocery-Management/README.md

-# Version 1.01 (Alpha)
+# Version 1.02 (Alpha)
-Removed database column subTotal as it was not in BCNF
+ID now shows in LowStockReport page properly
+Subtotals for orders now display correctly

 # HOW TO RUN